Manavkhandelwal401/Retail-Business-Data-Quality-Analytics/README.md

 ---

 ## Project Architecture
-The project follows a simple and structured analytics workflow:
+The project follows a structured analytics workflow:

-1. Raw retail data is explored and cleaned using Python.
+1. Raw retail sales data is sourced from CSV files.
+2. Data cleaning and exploratory data analysis (EDA) are performed using Python in Jupyter Notebook.
-2. SQL is used to generate business-level metrics and insights.
+3. SQL queries are used to generate business-level metrics and aggregations.
-3. Excel is used for quick summaries and validation.
+4. Excel is used for quick validation and summaries.
-4. Power BI dashboards are created for interactive reporting.
+5. Power BI dashboards are created for interactive reporting and insights.

-This workflow represents a practical end-to-end analytics process.
+This workflow reflects a practical data analytics approach commonly used in business analysis.

 ---

-## Key Learnings
+## Key Analysis Areas
-- Importance of data quality in business analytics
+- Data quality checks (missing values, duplicates, data types)
+- Exploratory data analysis to understand distributions and trends
-- Practical use of Python and SQL for analysis
+- SQL-based revenue and profit analysis
-- How clean data improves decision-making
-- Presenting insights using dashboards and reports
+- KPI-driven Power BI dashboards

 ---

 ## Reporting and Visualization
-- Excel pivot tables for quick analysis
+- Excel pivot tables for structured summaries
-- Power BI dashboards for interactive reporting
+- Power BI dashboards for interactive sales and profit analysis

 ---

 ## Project Outputs
 - Cleaned and validated retail dataset
-- SQL queries for business-level metrics
+- SQL queries for business metrics
-- Power BI dashboard for sales and profit analysis
+- Power BI dashboard showing revenue, profit, and trends
-- Architecture diagram explaining the workflow
+- Architecture diagram explaining the analysis flow

 ---